Now is the time to watch

 Control measures include

-Greenleaf Forestry & Wood Products processes woods salvaged from beetle control into a
+Greenleaf specializes in beetle identification and control.
+We process woods salvaged from beetle control into a

 variety of wood products including paneling, cabins and furniture.
 Trees killed by beetles have a beautiful and unique bluish coloring.
-(See photos on our furniture pages.)
+(See photos on our furniture and accent wall pages.)

 of the problem.

-chance to stop the beetle through immediate control while the populations are low."
+Current warming trends are likely increasing beetle epidemics.
+We have a chance to stop the beetle through early identification and immediate control when the populations are low.